12 Hours Napier

-The city centre of Napier is reminiscent of a movie set from the 1930s with its Art Deco elements.
-You need not explore to find it.
-Take a stroll down the streets bursting with fashion, art and eateries.
+Experience the unique city centre of Napier, reminiscent of a 1930s movie set with its Art Deco elements, for a day trip.
+Take a stroll down the streets bursting with fashion, art, and eateries.

 The North Island city of Napier is not only the largest city in the sunny Hawke’s Bay region, but also one of the most charming.
 A disastrous earthquake is responsible for making the walk through Napier feel like you have travelled back in time.
 In the 1930s, the city was left devastated, but slowly built itself back up in the Art Deco style that is still with us today.
 The stretch of turquoise coast compliments the views of hills with dotted villas.
 Looking for things to do in Napier?
 Our 12 hour guide to this inspirational city has you covered.